Mayerch1/TheDiscordSoundboard/readme.md

 1. Show the secret key
 2. Enter a new key
-  *for enering a new key, the old can stay hidden
+  * for entering a new key, the old can stay hidden

 > The token is saved into the directory ot the executable <br>
-> So you might want to safe if somewhere in your filesystem and link the .exe (to e.g. your Desktop). <br>
+> So you might want to safe if somewhere in your filesystem and link the .exe (e.g. to your Desktop). <br>
 > You can also disable the saving of the token and hardcode it into the ```_token``` variable.
 (You'll need to compile it afterwards)